YiboooMa/mayibo.github.io/content/post/NatSustainability/_index.md

 ---
-title: 🎉 Our paper _Carbon emissions of 5G mobile networks in China_ was accepted by **Nature Sustainability**.
+title: 🎉 Our paper was accepted by Nature Sustainability.
 summary: Our study deepens the insights into carbon emission mitigation in 5G networks, paving the way towards energy-efficient and sustainable telecommunication infrastructures.
-[Code](https://github.com/Tong89/Sustainability_5G) [Paper](https://www.nature.com/articles/s41893-023-01206-5)
 date: 2023-06-12

 # Featured image